Marchiennes Abbey: History

 The monastery managed to grow as the city and region bought clearing, drainage and exploitation of marshes and bogs.
 However it was devastated by the Normans in the 9th century and the end of the 10th century.
 In 1024 AD, Marchiennes become a male only community under the rule of saint Benedict.
 From the 11th to the 13th century Marchiennes becomes one of the major abbeys in the North of the France.
 Its scriptorium produced a significant number of illuminated manuscripts.
 On May 16, 1133, the relics of Saint Eusebius were interred.

-In the 16th century, the Abbey benefits is at the peak of its power.
-It supports the creation of a college at the University of Douai between 1564 and 1570.
-But in August 1566, the abbey was devastated by iconoclasts that destroyed most of its devotional artworks.
+In the 16th century, the Abbey benefits was at the peak of its power.
+It supported the creation of a college at the University of Douai between 1564 and 1570.
+However, in August 1566, the abbey was devastated by iconoclasts who destroyed most of its devotional artworks.
 Robust activity persists until the 18th century when its fortunes changed.

-In 1712, at the famous siege of Marchiennes, the Abbey and town are bombed for four days and partially destroyed.
-A restoration is undertaken.
+In 1712, at the famous siege of Marchiennes, the Abbey and town were bombed for four days and partially destroyed.
+A restoration was undertaken.
 Most of the remaining buildings today date from this period.
-Then came the French Revolution, where the Benedictines were persecuted.
-In 1791, the monastery closed.
+In 1791, the monastery closed during the religious persecution launched by the French Revolution.

 The Tower of the Abbey Church was pulled down in 1817, following the fate of other buildings sold at the turn of the century as national property.